All Episodes

 Okay.

-Now, was he out there fearmongering and scaring the hell out of the American people?
+Now, was he out there fear-mongering and scaring the hell out of the American people?

 No, but his actions were more severe, taking it more seriously than even his own scientific experts thought that needed to be done at the time.

-Uh we get a COVID update.
+We get a COVID update.

-Meaning the final trials and a vaccine ready for FDA approval and then distribution, and people can take it.
+They think they're going to have it mid to late October, meaning the final trials and a vaccine ready for FDA approval and then distribution, and people can take it.

-And if if I like the data, and it looks which, you know, Pfizer's not gonna put together, AstraZeneca is not gonna put together, Moderna's not gonna put together uh something that they want to get sued over.
+And if I like the data and it looks, which, you know, Pfizer is not going to put together, AstraZeneca is not going to put together.

 I get a flu shot every year.